 What's Open?
 TRCA (Toronto and Region Conservation Authority) trails will remain open, but will not be maintained until further notice.
 Please use discretion, as you are entering at your own risk.
 VISIT for latest updates.

 Hats off to our local small businesses who are doing their best to provide services to our community.
 Check out some of your local businesses' current operation status and contact information.
 You can also view ONLINE

 It’s been a hockey kid’s dream come true for this young Toronto-born hockey star.
 This past January, Akil Thomas, scored the winning goal for Team Canada.
 His powerful backhand goal won the World Junior Hockey gold medal against Russia.
 It was shot into the net with just 3:58 left on the clock - and then, ... [full story...]

 Beaches Living Guide - Fall/Winter 2018-2019 edition is in distribution!

 The Guide featuring one of Torontos most vibrant neighbourhoods, the Beaches and its surrounding area, Leslieville, Riverdale and Birch Cliffs.
 HEAR the Beaches Living Guide on the AIR ...(Audio Sound).
 Pick-up Your Free Copy - ask for your free copy at local shops or read

 to the Beaches Living Guide -Your community resource guide and business directory to Toronto’s one-of-a-kind

-Beaches Living Guide is an award winning magazine that is informative, interactive, and insightful resources to the Toronto Beaches neighbourhood.
+Beaches Living Guide is an award winning magazine in its 16th year of publication.
+It's informative, interactive, and provides insightful resources to the Toronto Beaches neighbourhood.
 This publication is available in print and online.
 It is about the vibrant and

 eclectic neighbourhood and surrounding areas.
 Whether